narwhal-chat/narwhal/README.md

 # Narwhal

 Narwhal is an open-source project aimed at providing a responsive, real-time chat experience with a strong focus on open communities.
-Easily find new communities by using the Discover feature.

 ## Table of Contents